adizg/recruitment_task_tjekvik/README.md

 #### Given
 As a non-waiting customer I want to pick up my car before 16:00
 #### And
-“Kundergruppe” is selected as Fleet
+“Kundergruppe” is selected as Fleet OR Retail
 #### When
 I select option “I would like to pick up my car before 16:00 ”on a page just before the parking image page
 #### And